gatherworkshops/digital-media/_courses/web-taster/html-basics.md

         ## Create a new subheading

-        At the bottom of your code, add a new subheading called "Images"
+        At the bottom of your code, add a new subheading called "Photos"

         ```html
-        <h2>Images</h2>
+        <h2>Photos</h2>
         ```
         {:.big-code}